apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

     Yt = PREPROCESS_package.replace_value(Yt, 3.0, 1.0)
     Yt = PREPROCESS_package.replace_value(Yt, 4.0, 2.0)

-Step 4: training and confusion matrix
+Step 4: Training and confusion matrix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we prepared the data we can use the multiLogReg function.